evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 - The touch screen at the right part of the shared frame is 14.9 inches large
 - The touch screen in front of the passenger in the dashboard is 10.9 inches large

-A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.
+A head-up display is an optional system that projects speed and other important driver information onto the windshield.

-This model is equipped with voice control as standard.
-The voice control lets you control some functionality through voice commands.
+This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.

 ## Infotainment